Another round of stimulus checks (also called economic impact payments) are being issued by the federal government.

 If you were not required to file taxes, you’re still eligible to receive money if you fit the above criteria.
-Non-filers can enter payment info here.

-If your adjusted gross income was up to $75,000 ($150,000 for married couples) on your 2019 tax return (or 2018 tax return if you haven’t filed for 2019) and were not claimed as a dependent by someone else, you’ll be eligible for $1,200.
-If you made above $75,000 up to $99,000 on your most recently reported income year, you’ll receive a reduced payment.
+If you made less than $75,000 ($150,000 for married couples) on your 2020 tax return and were not claimed as a dependent by someone else, you’ll be eligible for $600.
+If you made between $75,000 and $87,000 on your most recently reported income year, you’ll receive a reduced payment.

-Families with children 16 or under will receive an additional $500 for each child who qualifies.
+Families with children 16 or under will receive an additional $600 for each child who qualifies.

 Most people will receive their payment via an ACH direct deposit to the bank account where they receive their SSI, SSA, or other payments, such as a tax refund from the IRS.
-If you’re all set up and still haven’t received your payment, you can check the status of your money here.

 We can tell you the second it hits your account with push notifications.
 Turn them on in your Varo app: tap Settings, tap Manage Notifications, then set the slider to on.